arty-arty/thefairrandomizer/README.md

 }
 ```

+Explain that he must
-The end user .
-It's like a bank receipt, but it's a proof of random
+The end user needs.
+It's like a bank receipt, but it's a proof of random.

 Serves a decentralized source of truth